iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.1/report.md

 > Awe some<br> :date: __2021-02-04 08:48:21__

 > Its easy to use and should be a requirement everywhere<br> :date: __2021-02-03 03:14:18__

-> Very helpful well done to the team who designed the app<br> :date: __2021-02-02 11:32:18__

-> Easy 👍<br> :date: __2021-02-02 11:22:14__

-> It all started in 2020!
-Wi-fi drivin.
-Covid app.<br> :date: __2021-02-01 14:50:18__

-> A pity so many people fail to understand the importance and relevance of this brilliant app.
-If everyone had used correctly in the beginning, covid-19 would have been squashed within 4-6 weeks of implementation.
-Greed and selfish attitudes the reason.<br> :date: __2021-02-01 01:12:22__

-> Has to be the good for all<br> :date: __2021-01-31 05:08:26__

-> Solution for Battery drain- restart your phone.
-Had the batt drain issue.
-Emailed developer saying I'd uninstalled and why.
-They replied with a fair list of helpful info... including restart the phone as it resets something after a lot of Bluetooth handshakes...took my phone batt back to 30hrs from down to 18.<br> :date: __2021-01-30 11:48:46__